TR7085 - The Translator and the Translation Process (2022/23)

 On completing this module students will:

-1. Understand the nature of translation, its fundamental concepts and their context of use;
+1. Understand the nature of translation, its fundamental concepts and their context of use LO1)

-2. Conduct full analysis of the source text based on in-depth knowledge of the translation process and good understanding of textual and extra textual aspects and their relevance to the translational act;
+2. Conduct full analysis of the source text based on in-depth knowledge of the translation process and good understanding of textual and extra textual aspects and their relevance to the translational act (LO2)

-3. Apply acquired theoretical knowledge to select appropriate translation strategies for the translation of different types of text and to justify choices made;
+3. Apply acquired theoretical knowledge to select appropriate translation strategies for the translation of different types of text and to justify choices made (LO3)

-4. Draw on relevant theoretical models and gained skills to identify relevant translation challenges, find appropriate procedures to solve them and provide sound justification for decisions made during the process;
+4. Draw on relevant theoretical models and gained skills to identify relevant translation challenges, find appropriate procedures to solve them and provide sound justification for decisions made during the process (L04)

-5. Competently use knowledge and analytical skills acquired on the module to reflect and discuss the workings of the translation process and to justify choices and decisions made in translation, using appropriate meta language and register.
+5. Competently use knowledge and analytical skills acquired on the module to reflect and discuss the workings of the translation process and to justify choices and decisions made in translation, using appropriate meta language and register (LO5)

-Students first submit an outline for the essay on which they receive individual feedback and discuss the content of the essay before they start working on it.
-In addition to this formative assessment, students also attend an essay writing workshop and are directed to the study hub for extra resources.
+Students first submit an outline for the essay on which they receive formative feedback.
+The aim is to help the students narrow down their topic and plan their work beforehand.
+Students also attend an essay writing workshop and are directed to the study hub for extra resources.

-The essay is summative assessment submitted via Turnitin and on which students received comprehensive feedback both on the copy and on the feedback sheet.
+The essay is a summative piece of assessment submitted via Turnitin and on which students received comprehensive feedback.
 Students are also offered individual face-to-face feedback.